ddev05/pumpfun-sniper-laser-stream-rust/README.md

 You can easily have a test current snipe bot. `pumpfun-laserstream-sniper-trial` In test mode , you can only buy 0.01 token with 1 lamport.
-If you wanna get source code , reach me out on [S.E.I's telegram](https://t.me/sei_dev)
+If you wanna get source code , reach me out on [DDev's telegram](https://t.me/ddev05)